interval1066/propertis/README.md

 of the sample properties (you need to put it somewhere, make sure to reflect this in the use example.)

+Should (does) work as single threaded model code as well, remark out the "add_compile_options(-pthread)" line in the CMakeLists.txt file.

 I really don't think a properties object should be more complicated than this, unless you have a specific need of course.
 Used in my never-ending hexlab- the hexidecimal abattoir, effort.